What Makes Canoeing & Kayaking in Voyageurs National Park Special?

 If you plan to paddle Voyageurs National Park, you’re in for an unforgettable experience.
 Nearly half of this park’s 220,000 acres are made up of water.
 While a houseboat provides exceptional comfort in a place so remote, some visitors want to spend some time away from modern conveniences.
 Canoes and kayaks provide a unique glimpse into Voyageurs’ living and breathing ecosystems.

-Whether you’re hoping to get a closer view of wildlife, explore narrow passages between islands, or want to test your rowing endurance as a physical challenge, Voyageurs provides a uniquely picturesque north woods setting for your canoeing and kayaking goals.
+Whether you’re hoping to get a closer view of wildlife, explore narrow passages between islands, or want to test your rowing endurance as a physical challenge, you’ll enjoy a uniquely picturesque Northwoods setting during your Voyageurs National Park canoeing and kayaking journey.
 In this pristine area of natural beauty, you can explore:

 - 1,000+ forested islands